MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-interactions.md

 * You can automatically record interactions when you perform actions in the application, for example, when you print an invoice, or quote.
 For more information, see [Automatically Record Interactions with Contacts](marketing-auto-record-interactions.md).

 ## <a name="viewing-and-managing-recorded-interactions"></a>Viewing and Managing Recorded Interactions
-You can view all the recorded interactions that have not been deleted in the **Interaction Log Entries** window.
-You can open this window by:
+You can view all the recorded interactions that have not been deleted on the **Interaction Log Entries** page.
+You can open this page by:

 * Using the **Search for Page or Report** icon to search on **Interaction Log Entries**.
 * Choosing the **Interaction Log Entries** action on a contact or segment.
-  The **Interaction Log Entry** window contains the interactions you create manually and the interactions that the application records automatically.
+  The **Interaction Log Entry** page contains the interactions you create manually and the interactions that the application records automatically.

-In this window, you can:
+In this page, you can:

 * View the status of interactions.
 * Mark interactions as cancelled.